NormalNvim/installer/README.md

 * Click the test of your operative system.

 And check if there is any dependency that doesn't exist anymore.
 If you send us a PR since you are on it, everyone will benefit from it.

+## Roadmap
+* We currently support the package names shipped with the latest stable release of all distros, but as new versions are released, we could version the installer (ubuntu 22.04, etc).
+* A (probably) easier alternative would be to distribute NormalNvim as flatpak.
+That would ensure a optimal user experience on any system.